stevendaye/notion-clone/README.md

 # Notion Clone | Note Taking App

 Clone of Notion Note Taking App.
-This clone covers the core fundamental features of Notion and what it was designed for **Status: In Progress** (This project is currently in Progress)
+This clone covers the core fundamental features of Notion and what it was designed for.

+### Status: In Progress

+This project is currently in Progress.

 ![Alt text](public/welcome-page.png)